 Information on housing, transportation, campus life and living in Davis

 - Graduate Student Orientation: New graduate students are officially introduced to UC Davis during the Office of Graduate Studies Week of Orientation and Welcome (WOW).
 During this time, students are informed of all the resources and services offered at UC Davis.
-While the official program and registration for WOW are not available yet, please note that International Graduate Student Orientation (IGSO) will be held September 17th-19th,2014, and Week of Welcome will be held September 22nd-26th.

-- The Department of Viticulture & Enology also hosts its own New Student Orientation and New Teaching Assistant Orientation in the Fall to orient incoming students to the department's own resources and requirements.
+- Program Orientation: The Department of Viticulture & Enology also hosts its own New Student Orientation and New Teaching Assistant Orientation in the Fall to orient incoming students to the department's own resources and requirements.
 These typically take place the Monday and Tuesday prior to the start of instruction.

 Living in Davis